parallall/pFaces/README.md

 1- Install the OpenCL drivers.
 You may consider the helper scripts in **pfaces-sdk/build-utils**.
 2- Run the [install script (install.sh)](./install.sh) in from a terminal using your preferred sh, bash or dash.

-# Example Kernels

-The following are open-source software tools that use pFaces for acceleration.
-Users can benifit from those tools to have an idea how pFaces work:
-- [AMYTISS](https://github.com/mkhaled87/pFaces-AMYTISS): A pFaces's kernel on for parallel automated controller synthesis for large-scale stochastic systems.
-- [PIRK](https://github.com/alexdevonport/pfaces-pirk): A utility for parallel computation of interval overapproximations to reachable sets of nonlinear control systems.

-We will be contiously priding examples on using pFaces in this repo.

 # Kickstart Examples
 The following list of commands show kickstart examples that makes you familiar with pFaces.